MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 ## Get insights using Common Data Service dashboards

-Following dashboards are available by default in the Emergency Response Solution model-driven app:
+Following dashboards are available by default in the Emergency Response model-driven app:

 - **Bed Management**